 Abbott:

-Clinicians can improve patient communication by using clearer terminology such as "lubricating drops", which sets accurate expectations and helps patients understand that these products provide short-term symptom relief, not true tear replacement.
+Clinicians can improve patient communication by using clearer terminology, such as lubricating drops, which sets accurate expectations and helps patients understand that these products provide short-term symptom relief, not true tear replacement.
 This clarity also encourages dialogue about additional, more effective treatments when appropriate.
 Ultimately, more precise language supports better education, better decision-making, and stronger trust in care.

 Reference

 Abbott KS, Pucker AD.
-It’s time to retire the terms artificial tears and rewetting drops: A call for accurate terminology and updated clinical usage in eye care.
+It’s time to retire the terms artificial tears and rewetting drops: a call for accurate terminology and updated clinical usage in eye care.
 Ocul Surf.
-2026;39:46-48. https://doi.org/10.1016/j.jtos.2025.08.010
+2025;39:46-48. doi:10.1016/j.jtos.2025.08.010